jdunkerley/jdunkerley/advent-of-code-2020-week-3.md

 ![Day 13 error](assets/advent-2020-3/day13.error.jpg)

-The problem is Alteryx formulas are always evaluted as doubles.
+The problem is Alteryx formulas are always evaluated as doubles.
 This is only a problem in step 4, where the values get very high.
 One feature I didn't know is that the summarise tool will accurately sum fixed decimal types (thanks to Ned for this hint).
-This allows we to complete step 4 but still leaves me stuck on step 5.
+This allows me to complete step 4 but still leaves me stuck on step 5.
 This is where I went to the Abacus library and implemented the needed 64-bit integer functions.
-Having done this a formula of `Int64Mod([Sum_v], [Product])` having converted the values to strings computes the correct answer.
+Having done this a formula of `Int64Mod([Sum_v], [Product])` taking the values converted into strings, computes the correct answer to the puzzle.

 ### Other Workarounds in BaseA

 [CGoodman3](https://community.alteryx.com/t5/General-Discussions/Advent-of-Code-2020-BaseA-Style-Day-13/m-p/679966/highlight/true#M3456) implemented an additional generate rows to try 300 values around the result produced by Alteryx and see if it solves the equations.
 [Ned Harding](https://github.com/NedHarding/Advent2020/blob/main/BigMult.yxmc) produced a macro which will handle big integer multiplication in BaseA.
 A useful tool if you need to deal with these huge numbers.

 ### Iterative Macro - Solving One Equation at a Time